How volunteering for trials can be a nice little earner

 "I’m really not that concerned about something going wrong, because the dosing generally is incredibly low.”

-Although the Accident Compensation Commission doesn’t cover trial participants, companies are required to have insurance cover to at least the level of ACC.
+Although the Accident Compensation Corporation doesn’t cover trial participants, companies are required to have insurance cover to at least the level of ACC.

 NZ Clinical Research says it hasn’t used its insurance policy in 20 years of trials.